A Gentleman’s Guide to Love and Murder

 A distant heir to a family fortune sets out to speed up the line of succession by using a great deal of charm….and a dash of murder.
 Tony award winner for Best Musical, A Gentleman’s Guide to Love and Murder is a murderous romp filled with unforgettable music and non-stop laughs.

-Sherlock Holmes and the Elusive Ear
+Sherlock Holmes and the Adventure of the Elusive Ear

 October 25-November 3, 2019